 And one final experiment.
 Look at the image that accompanies this post.
 Look at the puppy, then the kitten, then the puppy again, then the kitten again (I know, the best homework ever, right?!).
 Observe what happens in your awareness as you do this and have certain thoughts and feelings related to the different forms.
 This should help you to understand what I’m arguing in this post — that the way we perceive forms is due to our God-controlled thoughts and feelings rather than being in any way produced by the forms themselves.

 Thank you for reading!
 I published a post a couple of weeks ago entitled ‘I Don’t Even Exist’ which is very relevant to the above discussion.
 You can read it here.
 My latest book ‘Puppets’ is actually a compilation of four of my other books, and comprehensively details every area of my life story and philosophy.
-Should such an epic undertaking be of interest to anyone, a list of retailers who stock the book can be found here.
-Comments are open below but are strictly moderated — read my comments policy for details.
+Should such an epic undertaking be of interest to you, a list of retailers who stock the book can be found here.